 ST. PETERSBURG, Fla. — There won't be any repairs to Tropicana Field after all, it appears.

-Later, Tampa Bay Rays team President Brian Auld spoke to reporters and basically called the deal for a new stadium in time for 2028, dead.
+Later, Tampa Bay Rays team President Brian Auld spoke to reporters and basically called the deal for a new stadium for 2028, dead.
 The Council then revisited the vote they took on repairing the stadium and decided to instead put the decision on hold.

 The Council also delayed a decision on bonds for a new Rays stadium, pushing that vote to no later than Jan.
-9
+9.

 "We can’t make the terms of the last deal work because we can’t get the ballpark built it in time for 2028 season, and the additional cost overruns, combined with having to spend another year along with the uncertainty, make that impossible," he said.